Apr 22, 2021

 Having a lot of broken links isn’t good for your readers or your rankings.
-Also, they make it harder for the Google bots to crawl your site.
+Also, they make it harder for Google bots to crawl your WordPress site.

-The easiest way to check your site for broken links is to open up Google Search Console and click on ‘Crawl Errors’.
+The easiest way to check your website for broken links is to open up Google Search Console and click on Links.

-Then, open up each error and it’ll show you where the broken link is, so you can fix it.
+Google Search Console will show you where the broken link is, so you can take a look and fix it.

-11. Have a Focus Keyword For Every Post
+11. Have an SEO Focus Keyword For Every Post

-Here are some best practices when optimizing for a chosen keyword:
+Here are some of the best practices when optimizing for a chosen keyword:

-- Don’t overstuff the keyword into your post, only include when it’s natural.
+- Don’t overstuff the keyword into your post, only include it when it’s natural.

 - Use your target keyword in your title and your subheadings.